autocorr/faust_line_imaging/docs/source/recipes.rst

 may require manual intervention in the defining the clean masks.
-After inspecting the results of the pipeline products, a run can be restarted using the same settings but using the ``restart`` and ``interactive`` keyword
+After inspecting the results of the pipeline products, a run can be restarted using the same settings but using the ``restart`` and ``interactive`` keyword arguments :meth:`faust_imaging.ImageConfig.clean_line`:
-arguments:

 .. code-block:: python

    config = ImageConfig(...)
-   # The pipeline has already been run previously and there exist images with
+   # The pipeline should already have been run previously and for this example
-   # names ending in the extension "clean".
-Now restart the imaging using
+   # there should exist images with image names ending in the extension
+   # "clean".

-   # the existing files and running in interactive mode.
-It's probably
+   # Now restart the deconvolution using the existing files and run it in
-   # a good idea to backup the `.model` and `.mask` files in the event
+   # interactive mode.
+It's probably a good idea to backup the `.model` and
-   # the deconvolution fairs poorly.
+   # `.mask` files in the event the deconvolution fairs poorly.
+Also, if you
-   config.clean_line_interactive_restart(ext='clean')
-   # The above command is equivalent to:
+   # wish to clean more deeply, one can set the `sigma` argument to a lower
+   # value here.
-   #   config.clean_line(ext='clean', restart=True, interactive=True)
+   config.clean_line(ext='clean', restart=True, interactive=True)
+   # Note that an alias is included for this use, identical in arguments and
+   # calling convention as above, named:
+   #   config.clean_line_interactive_restart(ext='clean')
-   # If the results are satisfactory, apply the post-processing steps
+   # Now, if the results are satisfactory, apply the post-processing steps
    # to finish the pipeline.
    config.postprocess(ext='clean')